 The Maine Cardiovascular Health Council recognizes the importance of having accurate blood pressure and cholesterol measurement.
 If not done properly, there could be misdiagnosis.
 The Council offers a variety of blood pressure and cholesterol related trainings at various times throughout the year.
 Below are some of the trainings the Council offers.

-Blood Pressure Master Training
+Blood Pressure Train-the-Trainer

 This training is for health professionals involved in community cholesterol screenings.
 Participants will receive an overview of cardiovascular disease, atherosclerosis, and risk factors.
 They will learn what cholesterol is, why it is important, and tips for communicating in plain language.
 The training also covers current State and Federal Regulations related to cholesterol screenings and the process for obtaining a Maine State Health Screening Laboratory Permit and Federal CLIA Certificate.
 The day concludes with a hands-on training session that takes you through the necessary steps for performing a quality community and/or worksite cholesterol screening.